 Introduction: The lost immortals

 The book What If?1, by Randall Munroe, compiles a collection of crazy scientific hypotheticals, paired with thorough discussions of what might happen if these situations occurred.
-Here is an example, called “Lost Immortals”.
+One such hypothetical, called “Lost Immortals”, ponders how two immortal humans might find each other if they were stranded in different locations of an uninhabited planet.

 In the previous two modules, we have harnessed the power of randomness to answer to practical questions.
 Munroe’s approach exemplifies a randomized algorithm, or a method that uses randomness to solve a problem.